GeevooDE/docs/README.md

 Geevoo's OAuth2 functionality provides developers with the ability to create powerful applications that leverage authentication and data from the Geevoo API.
 With our flexible authentication options, developers can create applications that integrate seamlessly with Geevoo and deliver a world-class experience to their users.

-## Retrieving your client id & secret
+## Retrieving your client id and secret

 To retrieve the client ID and client secret for your application, you will need to contact us via email with the following information: